augustin-v/groth16/README.md

 # groth16
-Coding groth16 from scratch to deepen my understanding of zkps after having read [Rareskill's ZKP book](https://www.rareskills.io/zk-book).
+Coding groth16 from scratch to deepen my understanding of zkps after having read [Rareskills's ZKP book](https://www.rareskills.io/zk-book).

 ---
 Heres what I've read so far from the book: